-Occasionally I worry I’ll hurt my mum with some of the stuff that I write about white people, or that my dad will be offended by my criticism of African men.
+Occasionally I worry, what if I hurt my mum with some of the stuff that I write about white people, or what if my dad is offended by my criticism of African men.
 Then I visit them in Lagos and I’m reminded of how, and why, my concerns are completely unnecessary.
-They expected, and are pleased, with who I’ve become or they would not have had me reading comics like Mafalda at the age of four.
+They expected, and very intentionally shaped, me into who I’ve become.

 And I need to speak about these things.
 As an African (black, mixed race, biracial, insert racial label) woman and feminist I experience silencing from multiple angles.

 Firstly, from those white feminists who produce general knowledge about womanhood and male oppression without taking into account that gendered racism is part of many women’s lives.
 We don’t all experience womanhood similarly.
 I cannot separate race from womanhood the way a white feminist (thinks she) can.

 In white feminist scholarship, African feminists are often accused of ‘undertheorising’.
 And It is true that feminist theory thrives in western academia in a way that it doesn’t in the academies in Africa, but that’s largely because feminists in the west have more resources.
 African feminists do produce theory like Obioma Nnaemeka’s Nego-Feminism, Molara Ogundipe-Leslie’s Stiwanism, Catherine Acholonu’s Motherism, Wanjira Muthoni’s and Chikwenye Ogunyemi’s African Womanism to name a few.
 However, with limited access to funding, technology and a huge publishing industry, the kind of theoretical imperialism where white feminist work is considered theory while feminist work in Africa is considered practical is possible.